Overview of the DESI Legacy Imaging Surveys: Summary

 We have begun three wide-area optical imaging surveys, that will cover a total area of 14,000\,deg$^2$ in two contiguous portions and in three filters.
 These surveys are designed to provide targets for the DESI project, which will begin spectroscopic observations in 2019.
 The surveys include optical imaging data in three bands ($g$-,$r$-, and $z$-band) from three ground-based telescopes (CTIO Blanco, KPNO Mayall and Steward Bok 90") and will reach approximate $5\sigma$ depths of $g$=24.0, $r$=23.4 and $z$=22.5\,AB\,mag for faint galaxies.
 In addition, the data releases will contain mid-infrared photometry based on new, multi-epoch stacks of imaging data from the {\it WISE} satellite created by the unWISE project.
 The three surveys are the Dark Energy Camera Legacy Survey (DECaLS), the Mayall $z$-band Legacy Survey (MzLS) and the Beijing-Arizona Sky Survey (BASS); these surveys are jointly referred to as the Legacy Surveys.

-We have implemented a dynamic observing strategy for all surveys, where observing conditions are monitored in near-real time and exposure times are modified on-the-fly to ensure that each individual observation reaches the required depth and that the ground-based surveys produce datasets that are as uniform as possible.
-The data are pipeline processed and catalogs are generated from the imaging data using an inference-based forward modeling approach known as \tractor.
+We have implemented an automated observing strategy for all surveys, where observing conditions are monitored in near-real time and exposure times are modified and target field selection is optimized on-the-fly to ensure that each individual observation reaches the required depth.
+This strategy ensures that the ground-based surveys produce datasets that are as uniform as possible.
+The data are pipeline processed using the NOAO Community Pipelines, and catalogs are then generated from the imaging data using an inference-based forward modeling approach known as \tractor, implemented at NERSC.

 All the imaging data, source catalogs, and code from the Legacy Surveys are publicly available: the raw and pipeline-processed optical imaging data are made public as soon as they are available in the NOAO Archive and catalogs from the project are released approximately twice each year.
-There have been 6 data releases thus far, which are described in detail in other papers.
+There have been 7 data releases thus far, which are described in detail in other papers.
 The imaging data are accessible from the Legacy Surveys website\footnote{\url{http://legacysurvey.org}, served by NERSC} and the NOAO Science Archive\footnote{\url{http://archive.noao.edu}}.
-An image viewer is provided at the Legacy Surveys website that allows the user to examine the data, \tractor\ models, and other supplementary data.
+An image viewer (the {\it Imagine} sky viewer, at \url{http://legacysurvey.org/viewer}) is provided at the Legacy Surveys website that allows the user to examine the data, \tractor\ models, and other supplementary data.
 A resource at the NOAO DataLab provides access to the catalogs through SQL queries or a Jupyter notebook interface\footnote{see \url{https://datalab.noao.edu/decals/ls.php} for details}.

-The Legacy Surveys are currently in progress.
-We anticipate completing the surveys before the start of DESI spectroscopic observations in 2019.
+The Legacy Surveys are nearing completion.
+We anticipate completing the surveys before the start of DESI spectroscopic observations in late 2019.

 \acknowledgements